OhDaeSoo/kultur/README.md

 # Setup

-environment.ts & environments.prod.ts have to be filled with your personal ID and secret key if you want to plug it with web services of Spotify, Twitch etc.
+At the same level of the src/app directory, you will need to create a directory src/environments with two files environment.ts & environment.prod.ts in it.
+These files have to be filled up with your personal ID and secret key if you want to plug it with web services of Spotify, Twitch etc.

 So here are the constants :